twitnic/laravel-fileauthprovider/README.md

 Composer will download the package.
 After the package is downloaded, open `config/app.php` and add the service provider:

+In Laravel 5.0:

     'providers' => array(
         ...
         'Twitnic\FileAuth\FileAuthProvider',
+    ),

+In Laravel 5.1:

+    'providers' => array(
+        ...
+        'Twitnic\FileAuth\FileAuthProvider::class',
     ),

 ### Usage

 #### .env File: